GSam/samba-cloud-autobuild/gitlab-runner/README.md

     ansible-playbook build-docker-image.yml

-This script just render a Dockerfile in /tmp/ and build the image locally.
+This script will ask credentials for your docker registry, render a Dockerfile in /tmp/, build the image locally, and then push to the specified docker registry.
-To push it to registry, follow the instructions at the end of playbook.